federicobassetto/simpler-xmas/README.md

 1. **Landing Page**: User is welcomed and clicks "Begin"
 2. **Wish Page**: User shares what they want from this holiday season
 3. **Questions Flow**: AI generates 5 adaptive follow-up questions based on the user's wish and previous answers
-4. **Plan Generation**: AI creates a 14-day advent-style plan with daily activities, drawing inspiration from wellness quotes
+4. **Plan Generation**: AI creates a 25-day advent plan (December 1-25) with daily activities, drawing inspiration from wellness quotes
 5. **Plan View**: User can browse their personalised calendar and optionally save their email for future features

 ## 🔮 Future Features